 Try this next time you are not feeling peaceful while running.
 It doesn't matter what has taken away your peaceful state of mind.
 It could be that you are frustrated because your running watch has stopped working properly.
 You may be feeling too hot or too tired, you may have a sudden ache or pain or maybe you have a recurring health issue that is threatening your ability to run.
 Whatever the reason, try the mantra below to help bring about more peaceful runs.

 Try repeating the following mantra: "Allow What's Here."

 This mantra helps you to become fully present to what you are experiencing.
-As you repeat the mantra, continue to feel and experience what you are feeling, such as your emotions and any physical sensations, but also notice the stories that you are telling yourself about the situation.
-These stories and interpretations will have an element of judgement and this is what we need to let go.
-When we judge something as not being good, we have a desire to change what we are experiencing and this is what creates suffering.
+As you repeat the mantra, continue to experience what you are feeling, such as your emotions and any physical sensations, but also notice the stories that you are telling yourself about the situation.
+These stories and interpretations will have an element of judgment and this is what we need to let go.
+When we judge something as not being good, we have a desire to change what we are experiencing and this is what creates suffering in our mind.

 Let go of all these interpretations of what is happening and just "be" with what you are experiencing without judgment or criticism.